RanjiniUV/TelCoCustomerChurnAnalysis/README.md

 # To conclude, below are the following points that can be drawn from the above model.
-Cluster 1 has a high number of customers who are more likely to stay compared to Cluster 2.
+1. Cluster 1 has a high number of customers who are more likely to stay compared to Cluster 2.
-It is very interesting to see that cluster 1 and 2 formation are very distinctive but don't shed much light on customer churning attribute(Target).
+2. It is very interesting to see that cluster 1 and 2 formation are very distinctive but don't shed much light on customer churning attribute(Target).
+3. This algorithm helps in identifying the customer segments and targetted approach by the company on these segments can improve the business and decrease the customer churn rate.